Split-Community/example-config-as-code/README.md

 The filename is used to define the name of the feature flag, and secrets are used for the Admin API Key, environment id and workspace ID.

-The flag definition can be refreshed using the [Get Feature Flag Definition in Environment](https://docs.split.io/reference/get-feature-flag-definition-in-environment) API to pull flags definitions down.
+The flag definition can be refreshed using the [Get Feature Flag Definition in Environment](https://docs.split.io/reference/get-feature-flag-definition-in-environment) API to pull flag definitions down.

 ## Flag definition
 ![image](https://github.com/Split-Community/example-config-as-code/assets/1207274/dbd86ec2-030d-4aa7-8046-840357ab4661)